 It is essential to keep superficial thrombophlebitis on the differential when evaluating a patient.
 Other considerations include cellulitis, other venous thromboembolic diseases, hematoma, lymphangitis, lymphedema, vasculitis, tendonitis or sports-related injuries, and venous insufficiency.

-DVT and PE are significant complications of Superficial thrombophlebitis.
-Multiple studies have found concomitant DVT with SVT in 6-36% of patients.
-These same studies clinically suspected concomitant PE in 2-13%, and regular performance of lung scans revealed the rate of asymptomatic PE approached 33%.
-Other retrospective studies from both primary and secondary/tertiary centers reported concomitant DVT or symptomatic PE on the initial presentation to be 25-30%.
-About 5-7% of these patients had symptomatic PE.
+DVT and PE are significant complications of superficial thrombophlebitis.
+Multiple studies have found concomitant DVT with SVT in 6 to 36% of patients.
+These same studies clinically suspected concomitant PE in 2 to 13%, and regular performance of lung scans revealed the rate of asymptomatic PE approached 33%.
+Other retrospective studies from both primary and secondary/tertiary centers reported concomitant DVT or symptomatic PE on the initial presentation to be 25 to 30%.
+About 5 to 7% of these patients had symptomatic PE.
 However, the incidence of coexisting PE increased to 17% with the use of a more rigorous screening process of asymptomatic patients.
-Patients with thrombus up to 3 cm from the saphenofemoral junction should be treated for DVT, given that 14-70% progress to DVT.
+Patients with thrombus up to 3 cm from the saphenofemoral junction should be treated for DVT, given that 14 to 70% progress to DVT.

 Hematology/oncology consultation may also be considered in patients with underlying thrombophilias or malignancies.

-Patients should be educated on the likelihood and significance of the propagation of disease and recurrence based on their risk factors.
+Patients should be educated on the likelihood and significance of disease propagation and recurrence based on their risk factors.
 They should be advised of the need for further evaluation in the presence of migratory thrombophlebitis or if they are more than 40 years old at the time of their initial presentation and are without other risk factors for venous thromboembolic disease.